-When I meet with a new client, many times they have visited the internet and have been taking advice from family and friends.
+When I meet with a new diabetic client, many times they have visited the internet and have been taking advice from family and friends.
 Frequently, they fall victim to placing foods and beverages into one of two categories, ”good” and “bad.”
-Fruit juice is a common “bad” one, including cranberry juice, but is it?
+Is fruit juice including diet fruit juice like cranberry juice “bad” and can diabetics drink it?

 Diet Cranberry juice is a low calorie beverage, and will not affect blood sugar on diabetics.
 A one cup serving of diet cranberry juice is made with real cranberries, contains antioxidants including vitamin C, and has only 5 calories and 2 grams of carbohydrate.

 One cup (8 fluid ounces or 237 mL) of regular cranberry juice will provide 116 cal and 31 g carbohydrates (2 carb choices if you are counting your carbs), which is more calories and will likely have an effect on blood sugar.

 Continue reading to see my comparison of diet cranberry juice to regular cranberry juice, a nutrient breakdown and analysis, and pros and cons for a person with diabetes.